opalj/opal/src/site/index.md

 OPAL consists of multiple sub projects and tools which are described in the following.

 ### Common
-Contains general datastructure and algorithms particular useful in the context of static analyis.
+Contains general datastructures and algorithms particular useful in the context of static analysis.
 E.g., graph algorithms, such as an implementation of Tarjan's algorithm for finding strongly connected components.
 The implementations are designed with scalability in mind and should be able to process millions of nodes.

     libraryDependencies += "de.opal-project" % "common_2.12" % "1.0.0"